 With the design facing up, lay the right side of the backing patchwork fabric onto the cross stitch.
 The wrong side of the backing fabric should be facing you.

-Pin and sew all of the layers together, along 3 sides with the walking foot.
+Pin and sew all of the layers together along three sides with the walking foot.
 Leave the fourth side open for the zip.
 Overlock all edges with a zigzag stitch to prevent fraying.

-5. Fit the zip and finish the edges
+6. Fit the Zip and Finish the Edges

 Hand sew the remaining open seams together.

-Fill your finished cushion with a pillow, or package up to give as a gift!
+Fill your finished cushion with a pillow, or package it up to give as a gift!

 I have a couple of 10-year-old completed cross stitch projects that have not yet been displayed!